Ken Jeong: 2006–present: Full-time entertainer

 Jeong played Señor Chang on the NBC sitcom Community and was nominated for the show's "Male Breakout Star" at the 2010 Teen Choice Awards.
 He was nominated for two 2010 MTV Movie Awards, winning the award for Best WTF Moment and for MTV Movie Award for Best Villain for The Hangover.
 In fall 2010, Adidas basketball began a wide-ranging marketing campaign in which he starred as "Slim Chin", alongside NBA stars Dwight Howard and Derrick Rose.
 On May 22, 2011, he hosted the 2011 Billboard Music Awards in Las Vegas on ABC and was featured in a Hands Only CPR PSA campaign from the American Heart Association on June 15, 2011.

 In 2012, it was reported that Jamie Foxx and Jeong have each agreed to star in movies written and produced by the other.
 Foxx has agreed to take a leading role in the Jeong's buddy comedy After Prom.
 Jeong, in turn, would star in Foxx's sports comedy All-Star Weekend.
 He also started as the voice of Dr. Yap in the animated comedy series Bob's Burgers.

 Jeong won a Streamy Award for "Best Guest Appearance" for Burning Love.

 In 2013, he appeared in Michael Bay's Pain & Gain (2013), as Johnny Wu, a motivational speaker.
 Later that year, he returned in a significantly expanded role as Mr. Chow in The Hangover Part III.

 He voiced Kim Ly in the animated film Turbo (2013).
 In 2015, Jeong starred, wrote, and executive produced the pilot of his new ABC medical comedy, Dr. Ken, as a frustrated HMO doctor juggling his career, marriage, and parenting, but succeeding at none of them.
-On May 7, 2015, the series was ordered by ABC to debut in the 2015–16 TV season starring Jeong, Suzy Nakamura, Dave Foley, Tisha Campbell-Martin, and Jonathan Slavin.
+On May 7, 2015, the series was ordered by ABC to debut in the 2015–16 TV season starring Jeong, Suzy Nakamura, Dave Foley, Tisha Campbell, and Jonathan Slavin.
 The series premiered on October 2, 2015.

 In August 2018, Fox cast Jeong as a celebrity panelist on its upcoming music competition series The Masked Singer, based on the South Korean series King of Mask Singer.
 Additionally, Jeong appeared as a panelist on the first series of the British adaptation of the show.
 In January 2019, Jeong made a guest appearance on King of Mask Singer, performing "Creep" by Radiohead as the Golden Pig.